vipulgupta2048/talkswith2048/README.md

 9. [#0 ALiAS does it Again: Report on our GSoC AMA Program](https://mixstersite.wordpress.com/2019/06/01/aliasama/)
 10. I will leave this one empty for you all to decide on the 10th!

-I also released a newsletter, [Mixster x Mixtapes](https://buttondown.email/vipulgupta2048)
+I also released a newsletter, [Mixster x Mixtapes](https://buttondown.email/vipulgupta2048).
+Just so you know, Mixster is not just a blog.
+We got [Humans of Mixster](https://mixstersite.wordpress.com/humans-of-mixster/) now too!

 ---